,

 3

-All of our disadvantaged pupils are on the SEN register and have EHCPs in place.
-Their primary need has been identified as SEMH.
-This poses other barriers to learning; some come to school dysregulated; some have social and communication barriers; and some have low self-esteem and/or low aspirations for themselves.
+A proportion of disadvantaged pupils have other barriers to learning; some come to school hungry; some have social and emotional barriers; and some have low self-esteem and/or low aspirations for themselves.

 4